fromage-fraser/dd-gui/README.md

   mode, including after a package rebuild.
 - **Map:** the current room and surrounding map data.
-The embedded mapper has even internal padding, and its title is kept to one compact room/vnum line so northern rooms remain visible even when a room name is long.
+The embedded mapper has even internal padding, and its title is kept to one compact room/vnum line with no extra rule beneath it, so northern rooms remain visible even when a room name is long.
 - **Character sheet:** profile image, character details, statistics, and resistances.
 - **Comms:** communications received from the GMCP `Comm` structure.
 The `All`